mvonderlieth/RepData_PeerAssessment1/PA1_template.md

 Calculate and report the number of NAs, replace them with a mean of the steps per interval, and plot a histogram as in question 1.

 In answer to the question of does this make a difference and does it make an impact, after reviewing both plots, it does make a bit of difference of course since there are now values for the missing 2000 or so NA's.
-It did reduce the number associate with less the 500 stepes per day and did increase the number of steps in the 10,000 to 11,000 steps per day.
-And so it did bring the mean closer to the median, but it still would have been nicer to have had real values.
+It did reduce the number associated with less then 1000 steps per day and subsequently did increase the number of steps in the 10,000 to 11,000 steps per day.
+And so it did bring the mean closer to the median, a better feel for what could have happened, but it still would have been nicer to have had real values.

 ```r